asvyazhin/CSS-guideline/README.md

 }
 ```

-More information about BEM you can find on <http://bem.info>
+You can find more information about BEM here: <http://bem.info>

-## Order of the selector properties
+## Order of selector properties

-To increase the productivity of working with code, it is important to have the same order of describing the properties.
+To increase productivity of working with code, it is important to have the same order of describing the properties.
 All style properties are divided into 4 types: Position, Display & Box model, Typography and Other decoration styles.

 Example: